Anthony Albanese

-After Rudd resigned the leadership and retired from politics, Albanese stood against Bill Shorten in the ensuing leadership election, the first to include party members in addition to MPs.
-Although Albanese won a large majority of the membership, Shorten won more heavily among Labor MPs and won the contest; Shorten subsequently appointed Albanese to his Shadow Cabinet.
+Following this, Albanese stood for leadership of the Labor Party against Bill Shorten in a leadership election.
+Although Albanese won a large majority of the membership, Shorten received more support from Labor MPs and became leader.
+Shorten subsequently appointed Albanese to his Shadow Cabinet.
 After Labor's surprise defeat in the 2019 election, Shorten resigned as leader, with Albanese becoming the only person nominated in the leadership election to replace him; he was subsequently elected unopposed as leader of the Labor Party, becoming Leader of the Opposition.
+He led the party to the 2022 election, where it was victorious over Scott Morrison's Liberal–National Coalition.
+He was sworn in on 23 May 2022.